 The board is pushing to hire a chief merchant who would succeed Niblock within three years, the Wall Street Journal reported yesterday, citing unidentified people familiar with the matter.
 Niblock wasn’t available for an interview, Lowe’s spokeswoman Julie Yenichek, said.

 “We are always saying we want to hire not only for the job but somebody who can at least do the next level and possibly the level after that,” Ausura said.
-With the top merchant and supply-chain (LOW) chief two levels below the CEO “there’s a chance they could be a candidate in the CEO succession in the future,” she said.
+With the top merchant and supply-chain (LOW:US) chief two levels below the CEO “there’s a chance they could be a candidate in the CEO succession in the future,” she said.

 Lowe’s is looking for a chief merchant “who’s been there, done that in a chief-merchandising role for another retail company,” Ausura said.
 “We’re looking for somebody who has leadership potential.
 We want somebody with multi-channel experience” as the retailer ramps up selling online, she said.